-Bowers, a Republican, was the representative for West Virginia's 2nd congressional district from 1915 to 1923.
+Bowers was the representative for West Virginia’s 2nd congressional district and was a Republican.
+He served from 1915 to 1923.

 From May 1916 to Mar 1923, Bowers missed 339 of 1,061 roll call votes, which is 32.0%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.